With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Venice, CA and the surrounding area.
 Find mental health treatment for teenagers, men, women, adolescents, seniors, veterans and more.
 Mental health facilities in Venice, California can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Vista Del Mar Child And Family Services Residential Services is a mental health treatment center in Los Angeles, California, located at 3200 Motor Avenue, part of the 90034 zip code.
 Vista Del Mar Child And Family Services Residential Services provides residential treatment.
-Vista Del Mar Child And Family Services Residential Services also offers activity therapy, individual psychotherapy and dialectical behavior therapy to children / adolescents.
+Vista Del Mar Child And Family Services Residential Services also offers psychotropic medication, behavior modification and cognitive behavioral therapy to children / adolescents.
 Vista Del Mar Child And Family Services Residential Services supports children/adolescents with serious emotional disturbance.
-Vista Del Mar Child And Family Services Residential Services also provides psychosocial rehabilitation services, suicide prevention services and case management.
+Vista Del Mar Child And Family Services Residential Services also provides vocational rehabilitation services, case management and intensive case management.

 Ketamine Clinics Of Los Angeles is a mental health clinic in Los Angeles, CA, located at 6801 Park Terrace, Suite 525, in the 90045 zip code.
 Ketamine Clinics Of Los Angeles provides outpatient treatment.
 More services at Ketamine Clinics Of Los Angeles include suicide prevention services.